tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 their talks were the knowledge that we gain by looking at checkin histories, and these simple plots were more helpful for conveying this.

+In other cases, "data science" simply implies "machine learning".
+Compared to "statistics", I think "machine learning" just implies a focus on prediction rather than inference.

-These "data" fields are more concerned about consuming and practically applying gobs of data than they are about modeling the data.
+The "statistics" fields seem to do more complex models on simpler datasets, and these "data" fields are more concerned with consuming and practically applying gobs of data than they are about modeling the data.

 ### "Data science" and "software engineering"